jazzyjackson/MIXINTvNegative1/guide/expanding-edge-tile-system.md

 There can be a component called a thread, and its just a flat pack of sibling components And it just provided a little buffer around each node, provides navigation / scroll within a fixed height, so I can just keep

+A thread block is just another windowing system - describes the visual layout of a tree of nodes (or maybe just the top layer - I can't change the style inside child blocks).

+So a thread-block (whether single layer or nested, but nested blocks must be able to recursively present themselves - a comment inside a comment and so on) lays out a tree of nodes in a very non-rearrangeable way.

+A multiplexer-block can provide splits and tab
+A window-block can provide click and dragability
+A graph-block can provide draggability with visual presentation of the tree (edges connecting the blocks/nodes) A infinity-block can extend multiplexer to give shortcuts to pan and zoom across large multiplexed windows.

+window blocks can be nested inside multiplexer blocks and so on really wild stuff

+Blocks expand to fill their container.

-convo and shell inherit from block-thread - a container that contains a menu in the head and a bunch of read blocks in the body
+convo and shell inherit from thread-block - a container that contains a menu in the head and a bunch of read blocks in the body

 RSS threads and 'notebooks' will look like this too.